run-house/runhouse/docs/tutorials/quick-start-cloud.rst

 the ``rh.cluster`` factory function.

-This requires having access to an existing VM (via SSH), a cloud provider account to launch elastic compute, or a Kubernetes cluster (~/.kube/config).
-As noted above, if you have not already enabled launching with Runhouse, you should review `Setting Up Runhouse <https://www.run.house/docs/tutorials/quick-start-den>`__.
+This requires having access to an existing VM (via SSH), a cloud provider account to launch elastic compute, or a Kubernetes cluster.
+Here, we will launch an on-demand cluster using elastic compute.
+As noted above, if you have not already enabled launching with Runhouse, you should review `Setting Up
+Runhouse <https://www.run.house/docs/tutorials/quick-start-den>`__.

 .. code:: ipython3